aws-powertools/powertools-lambda-python/docs/utilities/circuit_breaker.md

 * Hands rejected requests to an `on_circuit_open` callback so you decide what happens next (buffer, drop, return a cached value)
 * Tests recovery with an explicit half-open probe rather than blindly retrying everything at once
 * Shares circuit state across execution environments via Amazon DynamoDB
+* Safe under concurrency: one half-open probe across all threads and execution environments, and synchronized failure counting
 * Keeps the healthy path write-free: failures are counted in memory and only persisted on a state transition

 ## Terminology